image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ![Filtering extrema](./images/watershed/FilterExtrema.png)

-With some tampering of those two functions you should get the correct number of minima.
+With some fine-tuning of those two functions you should get the correct number of minima.
 For instance, in case of this image, extrema can be obtained with these parameters:

 ```ts